Ayushburman/Health-Guide/SCTday2.md

 Breathing is the continuous movement of air into and out of the lungs.
 It i
 * **Automatic** (controlled by the bra
 * **Voluntary** (can be consciously co
-This makes breathing a bridge between the bod
+This makes breathing a bridge betw
----

 # 1. What Is Breathing?

 ## Definition